-Fortunately, partnering with a premium 3PL like ShipBob can take warehousing, retail fulfillment, and shipping off your hands.
+Fortunately, partnering with a premium 3PL like ShipBob can take warehousing, retail fulfilment, and shipping off your hands.

-Here’s how ShipBob manages warehouse inspections, ensuring that your backend operations are running smoothly for fast and efficient fulfillment.
+Here’s how ShipBob manages warehouse inspections, ensuring that your backend operations are running smoothly for fast and efficient fulfilment.

 Outsourcing to a 3PL that holds a Certificate of FDA Registration can resolve a lot of headaches related FDA regulations related to warehousing.

 ShipBob is FDA-registered and complies with all warehouse inspections.
-All of ShipBob’s fulfillment centers are FDA-certified warehouses.
-This allows us to safely store non-perishable food and beverages, vitamins and supplements, and other types of specialized items for fulfillment.
+All of ShipBob’s fulfilment centres are FDA-certified warehouses.
+This allows us to safely store non-perishable food and beverages, vitamins and supplements, and other types of specialized items for fulfilment.